mukutchowdhury/Food-Finder/README.md

 [Our Progress and Goals](https://github.com/mukutchowdhury/Food-Finder/blob/master/ProgressAndGoals.md)

----
->>>>>>> 1e3c1048b7cd09d1c734e8fec509e9b768842bfd

 ## Project Description

 Food Finder is a platform designed to help users discover and explore local restaurants and food establishments.
 It promises to provide a great user experience by offering up-to-date menus and establishment ratings.
-Users are also able to create an account for themselves to keep track of restaurants, ratings, dashboards, bookings, and more!
+Users are also able to create an account for themselves to keep track of restaurants, menus, ratings, and more!

 ---